Stop 1: Zürich – 1-2 Nights

-We loved spending time relaxing on the farm watching the chickens, goats, sheep, horses, rabbits, and baby cows frolicking – they legit had baby cows frolicking.
+We loved spending time relaxing on the farm watching the chickens, goats, sheep, horses, rabbits, and baby cows frolicking – they legit had baby cows frolicking through the campsite.
 There is a small shop with local beer, cheers, wine, farm-fresh eggs, and daily bio-baguettes.
 You can even order some pizza and have a sit-down dinner if you need a break from camp food.
 The bathrooms and showers were comfortable and clean.
 While this campground is marketed as a great place for kids, with a play-barn and farm animals, we enjoyed our time as an adult couple.
 The farm is located on one of the main bicycle routes, and you can easily walk to Travers, a quaint town.

 The owners both spoke French.
 Whether they spoke much German (our second language) or English wasn’t apparent.
 Ganesh got by with his basic French, and they never offered to switch to another language.
 If The Coue is full, you can try Hotel Camping Sutz, TCS Camping Gampelen Neuenburgersee, or any of the dozens of sites available in Neuchâtel.

 Things to do in Neuchâtel

 Wine Tasting: As you drive along Lake Neuchatel and Lake Bieler, you’ll have a hard time not stopping at every single vineyard you see along the way.
 We visited Château d’Auvernier, which was an excellent decision.
 This gorgeous winery offers a fantasy wine tasting exploring their wines ranging from traditional Chardonnay to premium Pinot Noir.
 You can even tour the wine cellar or simply take a moment to enjoy the sweeping views.